 2017, papers, felt, hobby grass, thread, wire, string, fabric, pen, pencil, ink, beads, stamps, photographs, 39 x 57 inches.

-I recently saw a Klimpt painting of a garden which was on auction at Christies.
-The remarkable thing about it was that it had bulges within the painting as though something had been buried under the flowers.
-All life is built on death and so I included undefined undulations in my garden too.
-Though a garden is not sinister really, it is slightly eerie to think of the possibilities of what could be lurking under the protruding swellings.
+I recently saw a Klimt painting of a garden.
+Unexpected bulges protruded within the painting as though something had been buried under the flowers.
+To acknowledge that life is built on death, I included undefined undulations, brown patches, and strange undetermined slug-like bits.
+Though the idea of a garden is not sinister, , it is slightly eerie to think of the possibilities of what could be lurking under the bulging, murky swellings.